A few decades ago, ask an Ohioan if they’d like boba in their tea, and you’d probably be met with a blank stare. But things are changing.

 Grocery stores have responded to this recent increase by supplying more international foods, including in less diverse areas like the rural Midwest, where classic American groceries like Kroger, Meijer and Walmart now feature water chestnuts, mochi and red bean paste.

 Yet international food aisles are not without controversy.
-David Change, founder of the famous culinary brand Momofuku, said that the structure of international aisles is a segregationist relic of the 1950s; in an interview with the Washington Post, he said the idea that Italian olive oil can be incorporated in the general sauces aisle while sesame oil is limited to the international foods aisle perpetuates a negative “forever-foreign” trait to these cuisines.
+David Chang, founder of the famous culinary brand Momofuku, said that the structure of international aisles is a segregationist relic of the 1950s; in an interview with the Washington Post, he said the idea that Italian olive oil can be incorporated in the general sauces aisle while sesame oil is limited to the international foods aisle perpetuates a negative “forever-foreign” trait to these cuisines.

 But for many immigrant communities, a well-supplied international foods aisle goes a long way.
 Considering the fact that the Midwest is not the most ethnically diverse region of the U.S., obtaining authentic ingredients can be a challenge.